 Skip to main content

-The parser produces a fully-typed, immutable abstract syntax tree where every SQL construct has its own dedicated interface type.
-Combined with lossless roundtripping, this makes the AST safe to use for refactoring, migration, formatting, and any transformation that needs to touch SQL without breaking it.
+The parser produces a fully-typed, immutable AST where every SQL construct has its own interface type.
+Together with lossless roundtripping, that makes the AST safe to use for refactoring, migration, formatting, and any transformation that needs to touch SQL without breaking it.

-The AST consists of 14,782 distinct typed interfaces across all 15 dialects.
-Every SQL construct — from a simple column reference to a complex window function — has its own dedicated type.
+The AST has 5,988 distinct typed interfaces across all 15 dialects.
+Every construct, from a column reference to a window function, gets its own type.

-There are no stringly-typed generic nodes.
-A SELECT statement is a different type from an INSERT statement.
+No stringly-typed generic nodes.
+A SELECT is a different type from an INSERT.
 A CASE expression is a different type from a function call.
-This means:
+So:

-• IDE support -- auto-complete, go-to-definition, find-usages all work naturally
+• IDE support.
+Auto-complete, go-to-definition, and find-usages all work.

-• Pattern matching -- instanceof checks against the full type hierarchy
+• Pattern matching. instanceof checks against the full hierarchy.

 All AST nodes are immutable Java records with wither methods for functional transformation.
 They're safe to share across threads, cache indefinitely, and use as hash map keys.
-Optional<T> everywhere -- no nulls, ever.
+Optional<T> everywhere — no nulls.

 Example